Planet

 6. Insider trading

-Although this type of fraud is characteristic of all global markets, in Dubai insider trading can occur within closed crypto circles.
-Gaining access to information about an upcoming token listing or a major deal, perpetrators purchase assets in advance to profit from a sharp price increase.
+Although this type of financial crime is characteristic of all global markets, insider traders in Dubai use closed crypto circles to commit securities fraud.
+After gaining access to information about an upcoming token listing or a major deal, perpetrators purchase assets in advance to profit from a sharp price increase.

 7. Fake mining

-Under the sign of “crypto farm in Ajman” or “cloud mining from Kazakhstan,” residents of Dubai are offered to invest in supposedly profitable cryptocurrency mining.
-Often, the equipment either does not exist at all, or the money goes offshore.
+Under the guise of “crypto farm in Ajman” or “cloud mining from Kazakhstan,” residents of Dubai are offered to invest in supposedly profitable cryptocurrency mining.
+Often, the equipment either does not exist at all or the money goes offshore.
 Some fraudsters rent offices in Dubai Marina or Business Bay to create the illusion of a real business.

 8. Token Sniping